slack-samples/deno-announcement-bot/README.md

 $ slack deploy
 ```

-After deploying, [create a new Link Trigger](#create-a-link-trigger) for the
+After deploying, [create new Link Triggers](#create-a-link-trigger) for the
 production version of your app (not appended with `(dev)`).
-Once the Trigger is
+Once the Triggers
-invoked, the Workflow should run just as it did in when developing locally.
+are invoked, the associated Workflows should run just as they did when
+developing locally.

 ### Viewing Activity Logs